umbertocicero/privacy/Cocktail Twist/privacy-policy.md

 - android.permission.VIBRATE to improve user experience
 - com.android.vending.BILLING In-app Billing on Google Play.
 Examples to remove ADS and other.

-android.permission.INTERNET allows access the Internet.
-Examples of programs that use this permission are rcp, telnet, ssh, and ftp.
-WRITE_EXTERNAL_STORAGE allows writing to the SD card.
-Used by cp, mv, and any tool that writes files.
-ACCESS_SUPERUSER - this is a special permission, see "Access Superuser" below.
-WAKE_LOCK allows keeping the screen and/or CPU turned on.
-This is controlled using the "Take Wake Lock" menu items.
-This is helpful for people trying to run long-duration commands such as compilers.

 ## Third Party Disclosure

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.